TACC/EnviroTyping/doc_files/docs/workflow/human_readable.md

 top_bottom_4 = rbind(head(group4_mean),tail(group4_mean))
 ```

+It should be noted that the above code appears to include a bug with the min_max_Mean variables.
+All observations in each dataframe should be bounded between 1 and 4, with only one observation in each dataframe holding either value; but there are multiple observations with either the same minimum or maximum value.
+This issue does not affect the meaning of the figures -- only the size of the dots.

-Because all hybrids at the same Experiment will have the same coordinates, we allow for a small amount of jitter in the plotting of their locations in order to more aptly identify the trends.
+Nonetheless, because all hybrids at the same Experiment will have the same coordinates, we allow for a small amount of jitter in the plotting of their locations in order to more aptly identify the trends.
 Consequently, any figures produced using the following code may have slightly different locations for the points; but the overall patterns will be the same.

 ```
 ggplot() + geom_polygon(data = states, aes(x = long, y = lat, group = group), fill = "grey", color = "white") +